Categories

 The Purple Road: Sensory Regulation with a Yoga Mat

 As early intervention professionals, we often encounter children with sensory processing differences.
-Our foster child, whom we affectionately called Little Monkey, was a sensory seeker, constantly in motion and struggling with regulation.
+Our foster child, was a sensory seeker, constantly in motion and struggling with regulation.
 Today, I want to share an unexpected way we used a yoga mat to provide him with proprioceptive input and support his sensory needs.

 The Purple Road to Calm

-Little Monkey was a whirlwind of energy.
-He loved scooting around on his ride-on toy and skateboard, transitioning from the living room to the kitchen with relentless momentum.
+Our little one was a whirlwind of energy.
+He loved scooting around on his ride-on toy and skateboard, zooming from the living room to the kitchen with relentless momentum.
 To introduce some challenge and slow him down, I placed an old purple yoga mat in his path.

 He immediately dubbed it “the purple road” and embraced the added work.
 He enjoyed the effort it took to navigate his ride-on toy and skateboard across it.
 I also noticed that he walked barefoot on it, rolled around shirtless, and explored the mat’s texture with his hands and even his mouth.